saleor/saleor-docs/docs/advanced/internationalization.md

 > Saleor uses Transifex to coordinate translations.
 > If you wish to help, head to the [translation dashboard](https://www.transifex.com/mirumee/saleor-1/).
 >
 > All translations are handled by the community.
-All translation teams are open and everyone is welcome to request a new language.
+Translation teams are open and everyone is welcome to request a new language.

 Saleor uses `gettext` for translation.
 This is an industry standard for translating software and it is the most common way to translate Django applications.

 Saleor’s storefront and dashboard are both prepared for translation.
-The storefront and dashboard use separate translation domains and can be translated separately.
+The storefront and dashboard use unconnected translation domains and can be translated separately.
-Additionally, all translation strings are equipped with context description, to make translation easier and more accurate.
+Additionally, all translation strings are equipped with context description to make translation easier and more accurate.

 ### Model Translation